Heli-helicopter/Polynomial-regression--R/README.md

 # Polynomial-regression--R
-Example of polynomial regression using simulated data in R
+Example of polynomial regression with model selection using simulated data in R